ergoplatform/ergo-utilities-rust/ergo-protocol-framework/README.md

 2. Ergs/tokens/data to go from one stage in the protocol to another stage (or exiting the protocol).
 3. Ergs/tokens/data to leave the protocol.

-Each of these actions is made up of two key parts in the context of off-chain code:
+Each of these actions is made up of two key parts in the context of your headless dApp:
 1. Acquiring inputs (UTXOs/user input/external data from the outside world)
 2. Creating output UTXOs with the result of the state transition

-As such your dApp may either be a single or multi-stage smart contract protocol.
+Thus to restate the above, your dApp may either be a single or multi-stage smart contract protocol.
 Each stage in your dApp's protocol may have one or more actions.
 These actions are then defined by you the developer via specifying the required inputs required for a given action, and encoding the required state transition logic in order to create output UTXOs which are embedded within a newly created `UnsignedTx`.

-The EPF provides you with the required tools to specify each of these building blocks in order to build your dApp from the ground-up.
-In the sections below, we will go through further details about how the EPF is built, and how you yourself can get started using it today.
+The HDF provides you with the required tools to specify each of these building blocks in order to build your headless dApp from the ground-up.
+In the sections below, we will go through further details about how the HDF is built, and how you yourself can get started using it today.

-## Modules Of The Ergo Protocol Framework
+## Modules Of The Ergo Headless dApp Framework

 ### Box Spec
 This module exposes the `BoxSpec` struct, which allows you to create a specification of a UTXO.
 This is used for defining the boxes which are required for the actions of your protocol.